GovWizely/webservices/README.md

 ### Dynamic APIs

-Admin users can create and administer search APIs from uploaded CSV, TSV, or XML files.
+Admin users can create and administer search APIs from uploaded CSV, TSV, JSON, XLS, or XML files.
 The initial admin user created with the `db:devseed` task has the `admin` flag set to true already.
 To toggle an existing user, you can do this from the Rails console: